Don’t Let Your Resume Be Considered Spam

 - Why are they applying to this position?

-- Does this person have the have the required skills and/or experience?
+- Does this person have the required skills and/or experience?

 If you submit your resume for the same position numerous times, whether directly or through other sources, these busy Hiring Managers now have to spend additional time looking at something they have already seen.
 Some duplicates are caught quickly, while others may not be.
 If you were on the receiving side and was sent the same thing twice, three times, etc. would you be impressed or annoyed?
 Does submitting your resume multiple times show your attention to detail or your organizational skills?
 Take it from me: no, it does not.